 There is much evidence to support the view that children who are given regular homework make greater progress than those who are not.

 To this end, we believe that carefully structured homework, encouraged in a positive way, can be extremely beneficial.
-It can encourage a more positive use of children's leisure time; generates positive attitudes towards school; actively involves parents in their children's learning; develops research techniques and encourages the use of libraries and visits to places of interest.
+It can encourage a more positive use of children's leisure time; generates positive attitudes towards school.
 Consideration is given to the age, aptitude and ability of pupils, together with competing demands on their time, when setting homework.
-A homework club is available to support children who find it hard to complete work at home.
-Within their learning journeys children are given "take away" tasks from an extensive menu.
-From time to time we set "Family Challenges" to allow all family members to work on a specific project together.
+Children participate in daily reading, Doodle maths and spell, TT Rockstars and Numbots.